bazzlebream/dawn-of-everything/docs/dawn_of_everything_ch_12_notes.md

 better way to frame problem:

-- why (how?) possible for [[eastern woodlands]] ancestors to refute Cahokia and reorganize into free republics, but when the French tried to do it, the result was disastrous
+- why (how?) possible for [[eastern_woodlands_of_north_america]] ancestors to refute Cahokia and reorganize into free republics, but when the French tried to do it, the result was disastrous

 #### why did revolution-ish work for native americans but not french?